 Production made efficient

-Felten held up two cut young stems of the same aspen seed strain, having been brought up under identical conditions in a hot house—bar from the fact that the one had been grown in a flower pot tipped at an angle, whereas the other had been allowed to grow “up straight”.
+Felten held up two cut young stems of the same aspen seed strain, having been brought up under identical conditions in a hot house—bar from the fact that the one had been grown in a flower pot tipped at an angle, whereas the other had been allowed to grow straight up from a pot which had not been tipped.
 The tree plant that had had to grow from an angle was markedly thicker than its straight-growing counterpart, perhaps almost twice as thick.

 "We could make ten per cent more bioethanol" from the tree plant having grown an extra layer of cellulose to overcome gravity to produce a curve in its stem, Felten estimated.
 It is a hypothetical issue since no one would think to make ethanol of such young trees or try to establish plantations on which trees were forced to grow up in a curve.